stoltene2/blog/posts/2015-11-08-configure-emacs-haskell-mode-and-projectile/index.markdown

 Now, you can get around this by declaring variables as safe in your Emacs configuration as I will show you below.
-This essentially adds commands verified by you to a whitelist.
+This essentially adds commands verified by you to a white-list.
 For the annoyance factor alone, I would recommend not checking this file into source control and provide friendly instructions on your Wiki for your fellow Emacsers.